SteamDatabase/FileDetectionRuleSets/README.md

 ## Overview

 Every app on Steam is associated with a number of file depots.
 For each app on Steam, SteamDB will run these scripts over all the filenames in all of its depots.
 Note that it is file**names**, not files.
 These scripts only scan the names of the files, not the data they contain.
-Note that there are over 100 million files on SteamDB, so scanning filenames alone is already a pretty big task.
+Note that there are over 250 million files on SteamDB and growing, so scanning filenames alone is already a pretty big task.

 These detections rely on SteamDB being able to access the file lists.
 [Use SteamDB's token dumper program if you can to improve the coverage!](https://steamdb.info/tokendumper/)